phuslu/nginx-ssl-fingerprint/README.md

 $ curl -k https://127.0.0.1:8444
 ```

+or ,

-### Or build step by step.
-(Cache the nginx compile objs, so it verfy fast than docker build)
+### b. build manually step by step

+Cache the nginx compile objs, so it verfy fast than docker build.

 ```bash